It took awhile, but I think I’ve managed to narrow down my favorites from our trip to Mexico. :) There’s still a lot…just a warning. :)

 And because it was our anniversary…

 I vowed I would wake up to watch the sunrise.
-On Thursday morning (Paul and I were given tap water – hopefully by accident – so he was already sick and I was in the beginning stages – so thankful I wasn’t too sick to see this!), I woke up to this.
+On Thursday morning (Paul and I were accidentally given tap water at the outdoor dining show so he was already sick and I was in the beginning stages – so thankful I wasn’t too sick to see this!), I woke up to this.
 I grabbed my camera, lenses, diary, and ran for the beach.

 See my little pile of goodies?
 That was my spot.

 I wasn’t the only one!